andrewchambers/gslite/README.md

   gslite rm [-r] gs://BUCKET/OBJECT
     Remove an object, do nothing if it didn't exist.
+    If -r is specified, will delete following the same rules that list follows.

   gslite mb -project PROJECT NAME
     Create a bucket.